 Usage Rights: By submitting to the call for entry, entrant represents, acknowledges and warrants that the submitted photographs are original works created solely by the entrant and that no other party has any right, title, claim or interest in the photographs.
 In consideration of providing the exhibition, each entrant (or parent or guardian for the Youth Division) grants a worldwide, irrevocable license to the exhibition to feature any or all of their submitted images in electronic or print form in their, or their sponsors, promotions for future exhibitions in the following years.

-Liability: While the Exhibition will take every precaution and care for work submitted, it can’t be liable for damage or loss for prints and frames while at the show or in transit.
+Liability: While the Exhibition and AMC will take every precaution and care for work submitted, they are not liable for damage or loss for prints and frames while at the show or in transit.
 Selected prints need to be insured for possible losses or damage by the submitter.

 Indemnification: Submitting photographers (or parent or guardian for the Youth Division) agree to indemnify, defend and hold The Environmental Photography Exhibition, The Colorado Environmental Film Festival, The American Mountaineering Center, their staff, volunteers, judges, sponsors and and all others harmless from any claim, expense or demand, including without limitation reasonable attorneys’ fees, made by any third party due to or arising out of issues with photographic submissions, or the photographer’s violation of any law or the rights of a third party.